 When you finish your list of resolutions done this way, you will feel renewed and inspired, not guilty and worried about failure!
 Share with us one resolution you will make this year, whether it be a personal resolution or a resolution for your homeschool.
 We’d love to share ideas and inspiration!

-While I was writing this post, Kate decided to add her own resolutions to our whiteboard list.
+While I was writing the original version of this post, Kate decided to add her own resolutions to our whiteboard list.
 A homestead can always use more land and more animals, can’t it?
 Oh, and cake, Yes, cake, too.